0xProject/protocol/README.md

 the repository:

 -   The workspace name (`name` field in `package.json`) matches the top-level directory name of the workspace
 -   The workspace version (`version` field in `package.json`) is `0.0.0`.
-As no workspace is published as an npm package, there is no concept of a "version".
+Since no workspace is published as an npm package, there is no concept of a "version".
 -   The workspace `private` field is set to `true` to prevent `yarn` from complaining
 -   Source files are located in the `src/` directory
 -   Test files are located in either a `test/` or `__tests__` directory, or a nested child directory thereof